Thank you for visiting First Bank.

 You are now leaving our website and entering a website hosted by another party.
 Please be advised that by continuing you will no longer be subject to the protection of our privacy and security policies.
 First Bank does not guarantee the experience and content accuracy of the new website you will visit.

-First Bank will also make a donation to GSLHF each time the Blues score first and every time the team wins for the 2017-2018 season.
+First Bank made a donation to GSLHF each time the Blues scored first and every time the team won during the 2017-2018 season.
+As a result, First Bank made a $9,202 donation to GSLHF during the 2017-2018 season.

 First Bank is pleased to salute World War II and Korean War Veteran Laurence Lumpe (Private 1st Class, US Army) in First Bank’s Tribute to the Greatest Generation.
 Mr. Lumpe was assigned to the American Graves Registration and was sent to what is now Florence, Italy.
 It was his job to exhume bodies and to try to find evidence to identify fallen soldiers so their families could be notified.
 He also investigated plane crashes.